Apply for authorisation for the UK Internal Market Scheme if you bring goods into Northern Ireland

 You or the people in charge of your administration related to the movement of goods under this scheme:

-For more information and support, sign up for the Trader Support Service.
+For more information and support, sign up for the free Trader Support Service.

 Records, systems, controls and evidence requirements

-You need to give HMRC details of the records, systems and controls you have in place that allow you to accurately declare that goods are ‘not at risk’.
+You need to give HMRC details of the records, systems and controls you have in place that allow you to accurately determine that goods meet the criteria to move as ‘not at risk’ under this scheme.

 When you apply for authorisation, you should give details of the:

-• systems and processes to track goods from import to end-use, such as logistics systems or stock control processes
+- systems and processes to track goods from import to end-use, such as accounting and logistics systems or stock control processes

-• types of commercial or transport records you will use as evidence that goods are ‘not at risk’, for example, delivery records or inventory systems which confirm the end destination of the goods (you do not need to provide examples of actual records at the point of application)
+- types of commercial or transport records you use as evidence that goods are ‘not at risk’, for example, delivery records or inventory systems which confirm the end destination of the goods (you do not need to provide examples of actual records at the point of application)

 In your application, you should be able to show that you have systems in place that are appropriate to the size, nature and complexity of your business.
 For example, if you’re:

-When you’re declaring your goods ‘not at risk’ under this scheme, you will need to keep supporting evidence for each consignment you move into Northern Ireland and this evidence will need to be accessible to HMRC in the UK for 5 years.
+When you’re moving goods as ‘not at risk’ under this scheme, you need to keep supporting evidence for each consignment you move into Northern Ireland and this evidence will need to be accessible to HMRC in the UK for 5 years.

 The types of evidence to support a ‘not at risk’ declaration include:

-Even where you are not responsible for the end destination of the goods, you may still be able to be authorised and move goods as ‘not at risk’ if you can make sure that goods will meet the ‘not at risk’ criteria.
+Even where you’re not responsible for the end destination of the goods, you may still be able to be authorised and move goods as ‘not at risk’ if you can make sure that goods will meet the ‘not at risk’ criteria.

 Examples of evidence you could use in this case include: